hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 name: use-a-module
 Use the Compute Module
 -------------------------
-Add the following code at the end of your main.tf file.
+Add the following code to your main.tf file, right below the resource group.
 Be sure to replace **`YOURORGNAME`** with your own organization name.

 ```terraform
 module "web_app_container" {